Ooredoo Kuwait announces LigaData as strategic data partner at MWC22

-Palo Alto, California: Ooredoo Kuwait has appointed data analytics specialists LigaData to support data-driven digital transformation projects.
+Palo Alto, California -- (ARAB NEWSWIRE) -- Ooredoo Kuwait has appointed data analytics specialists LigaData to support data-driven digital transformation projects.
 The organizations announced their collaboration at the largest telecommunications conference in the world - Mobile World Congress in Barcelona.

 Ooredoo Kuwait provides mobile, broadband internet and corporate managed services and is part of the Ooredoo Group which operates in 12 markets worldwide.